 Rinse and pick through the black-eyed peas.
 Put in a pot and fill with water to cover by 2 inches.
 Bring to a boil, and reduce to simmer.
 Cook partially covered until beans are soft, up to one hour.

 Set aside to drain for up to 30 minutes to prevent beans from getting mushy.

 In a large pan, heat oil over medium high heat.
 Add cumin seeds and fry.
 Stir until seeds are fragrant (about 20 seconds).

-Add black-eyed peas to the curry, and cook for 5 minutes.
+Add black-eyed peas to the mixture, and cook for 5 minutes.

-Serve with rice and garnish with chopped fresh cilantro.
+Serve with rice, and garnish with chopped fresh cilantro and lemon wedges.

 For a Western twist, consider adding carrots, corn, and/or spinach.